mcdope/wrpdistributor/README.md

        - adjust `MAX_CONTAINERS_RUNNING`
        - add authentication data to `CONTAINER_HOSTS_KEYS`
            - format is `userName~filenameOfPrivateKey`
                - if your key is password protected, it would be `userName~filenameOfPrivateKey~keyPassword`
+       - add TLS certificate and private key to `CONTAINER_HOSTS_TLS_CERTS`
-- Repeat the previous step for as many hosts as you want, the architecture of this distributor can easily handle more requests than you can provide hosts to run on.
-Except you're some cloud provider
+- Repeat the previous step for as many hosts as you want
-- `.env` vars `MAX_CONTAINERS_RUNNING`, `CONTAINER_HOSTS` and `CONTAINER_HOSTS_KEYS` must always contain the same number of elements
+- container related `.env` vars like `MAX_CONTAINERS_RUNNING` must always contain the same number of elements (you will get an exception else)
 - Set `CONTAINER_DISTRIBUTION_METHOD` to control the load balancing.
 The first host used will always be random.
 Available values:
     - `equal` - will distribute containers equally over all hosts.
 To use this all hosts should have the same value set in `MAX_CONTAINERS_RUNNING`, everything else is untested
         - if all hosts currently run the same number of containers, the next one will be chosen randomly